 Click on Add a task under the project list.

-If you already have existing tasks, please skip to Step 3.
+If you already have existing tasks, please skip to Step 3 (Item 7).

 Enter the task name, then hit Save.
 Click on the task name to open the task dialog box.

-In this screen you can configure the task for your Sprint.
+On this screen, you can configure the task for your Sprint.

 - Add the task Description.